yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 }
 {code}

 Alternatively, you can use the [change|Change API] operation and update specific fields or even nested fields or modify collections and maps without having to supply the entire collection or map upon such update.
-The following {{change}} operation example is equivalent to the previous partial update operation.
+The following `change` operation example is equivalent to the previous partial update operation.

 {code:java}
 IdQuery<MyClass> idQuery = new IdQuery<MyClass>(MyClass.class, "1")